liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/03-using-lcs.markdown

 ## Using Environment Tokens [](id=using-environment-tokens)

-Environment tokens allow clients to connect automatically to environments in LCS without requiring any user interaction.
-For example, when users connect to LCS, they must first manually configure the client portlet to connect to an environment.
-To bypass the need for manual client configuration, LCS Administrators and Environment Managers can generate and distribute an environment token file.
-This token contains all the information the client needs to connect to that environment on LCS.
+Environment tokens allow the LCS client app to connect automatically to environments in LCS without requiring any user interaction.
+This bypasses the need for manual client configuration.
+LCS Administrators and Environment Managers can generate and distribute an environment token file that contains all the information the client needs to connect to an environment on LCS.
 It's important to note that each environment can have only one token file.
-You should also use caution when distributing it.
+You should also use caution when distributing this file.
 Anyone with the token file can use it to connect to your environment.
 Also, be careful when regenerating or otherwise removing a token file from LCS.
 When this is done, clients using the old file can't connect until receiving the new file.
-The only alternative is to use the administrator's own credentials to connect the client manually.
+In this case, the only alternative is to use the administrator's own credentials to connect the client manually.
 Once the client reconnects, it's once again linked to the client's existing archive data in LCS.

++$$$

+**Note:** For LCS to work properly, your Liferay instances must be running version 153 or higher of the LCS client app.
+To determine the client version in a Liferay instance already connected to LCS, navigate to *Liferay Connected Services* under the *Apps* section of the *Control Panel*.
+The client version is displayed under the *Disconnect* button.
+Also, if you use environment tokens to connect, you should generate and use new tokens when upgrading the client from versions 152 or lower to versions 153 or higher.

+$$$

 So why bother with environment tokens at all?
-Besides the benefit of simplifying the setup process for your users, using environment tokens is valuable in auto-scaling environments where algorithms create and destroy servers automatically.
+Besides the benefit of simplifying the setup process, using environment tokens is valuable in auto-scaling environments where algorithms create and destroy servers automatically.
 In this situation, having clients that configure themselves is crucial.

 +$$$